yuj120254/BHHeGraphene/README.md

 2) Calculating Graphene Parameters at some fixed z
 3) Calculating Graphene Parameters while averaging in z
 4) Calculating Graphene Parameters for some external potential with isotropic strain.

+Currently the file make_2D_Bloch_bands_v13a.m is set up to work with the example of case 1 in the main file.